Texas Attorney General Ken Paxton - March 4th, Hour 3

 Let's talk first about the federal appeals court ruling.

-Good news for Texas and frankly, the country, although we've already seen because of Texas's border policies, 99.99% of of people that were crossing where I was last week and Eagles Pass and Shelby Park, that they're not coming that way anymore.
+Good news for Texas and frankly the country, although we've already seen because of Texas's border policies, 99.99% of people that were crossing where I was last week in Eagles Pass and Shelby Park, they're not coming that way anymore.

 It's amazing what enforcing laws will do to protect the border.

-And I I'm shocked that you don't believe that Biden has secured the border for the last three years.
+And I'm shocked that you don't believe that Biden has secured the border for the last three years that you even question that.

-Mayorcus and and Vice President Harris and Gensaki and Corinne Jean-Pierre weren't lying to us, were they?
+Mayorkas and Vice President Harris and Jen Saki and Karine Jean-Pierre weren't lying to us, were they?

 No, there's no way.

-I mean, just because they dismantled all of our laws and decided not to enforce any of them, and that's why Texas has been forced, and why the governor's been forced to put up wire and fences of our own, and why the legislature passed laws to allow us to deport people because our federal government is not doing the job and hasn't done the job for the last three years.
+I mean, just because they dismailed all of our laws and decided not to enforce any of them, that's why Texas has been forced and why the governor has been forced to put up wire and fences of our own and why the legislature passed laws to allow us to deport people because our federal government's not doing the job and hasn't done the job for the last three years.

 California, for example, they had implemented free health care for illegal immigrants.